El Mariachi: Music

 For the scene in which the Mariachi delivers a song in front of Dominó, Rodriguez hired Juan Francisco Suarez Vidaurri, a local entertainer.
 Recording the song with little more than a microphone held next to the musician, Rodriguez pitched the voice to match the voice of Mariachi actor Carlos Gallardo.

 Book

-The story of the film's production inspired Rodriguez to write the book Rebel Without a Crew: Or How a 23-Year-Old Filmmaker with $7,000 Became a Hollywood Player.
+The story of the film's production inspired Rodriguez to write the book Rebel Without a Crew: Or How a 23-Year-Old Filmmaker with $7,000 Became a Hollywood Player, which chronicles this film's origins, production and the eventual acclaim and success it achieved.

 Television adaptation

 Sony's AXN channel confirmed that it would air TV series adaptation called El Mariachi.
 The series premiered on March 20, 2014.

 Reception

 Critical reception

-The film received universal critical acclaim.
-Review aggregator website Rotten Tomatoes shows a 91% score based on 75 reviews, and an average rating of 6.9/10.
+El Mariachi received universal critical acclaim.
+Review aggregator website Rotten Tomatoes shows a 91% score based on 77 reviews, and an average rating of 7.0/10.
 The site's consensus states: "Made on a shoestring budget, El Mariachi's story is not new.
 However, the movie has so much energy that it's thoroughly enjoyable."
-Metacritic reports a 73 out of 100 rating based on 9 critics, indicating "generally favorable reviews".
+Metacritic reports a 73 out of 100 rating based on 9 critics, indicating "generally favorable" reviews.